JuliaAstro/CALCEPH.jl/docs/src/tutorial.md

 unsafe_rotAngMom!(result,eph,jd1,jd2,target,options,order)
 ```

 Those methods do not perform any checks on their inputs.
-In particular, result must be a contiguous vector of double precion floating point number of dimension at least 6 when order is not specified or at least 3*(order+1) otherwise.
+In particular, result must be a contiguous vector of double precision floating point number of dimension at least 6 when order is not specified or at least 3*(order+1) otherwise.

 ## Constants